qlyoung/frr-fuzz/README.md

 * Protocol packets of high complexity, along with highly branched code paths, take much more time to test.
-You can help AFL discover new paths significantly faster, and with much higher probability, by providing highly complex sample inputs.
-For example, BGP fuzzing is significantly accelerated by providing an UPDATE packet stuffed with as many unique NLRIs and attributes as possible, rather than a minimal one.
+You can help AFL discover new paths significantly faster, and with much higher probability, by providing high coverage sample inputs.
+For example, BGP fuzzing is significantly accelerated by providing an UPDATE packet stuffed with as many novel NLRIs and attributes as possible, rather than a minimal one.
+Novelty in this case does not mean the same NLRI with different prefixes - it means different attributes, different fields, things that will trigger different code paths.
 Note that increasing the packet size without adding complexity is bad, since this will just slow execution speed and hamper afl's path discovery efficiency, but adding additional unique fields is good.
 The point is to add things that cause new code paths to execute.

 * Network simulation tools such as mininet are very useful for gathering packets to use as input samples.
 All the current samples were collected this